woman sticking out her tongue with a challenging expression

 There’s no magic pill that can get rid of our swollen or sore tongue, but several remedies can help alleviate uncomfortable symptoms:

 • Rinse.
 Warm salt water helps to dislodge and remove bacteria on our tongue.
-It has antibacterial properties that also help reduce inflammation.
+It has antibacterial properties that also help to reduce inflammation.

 • Brush or scrape.
 Gentle brushing or scraping helps remove bacteria or other particles that build up around our papillae.

 • Hydrate.
 Drinking plenty of water can combat symptoms of dehydration.
-It also reduces swelling as our body no longer needs to retain as much water.
+It also reduces swelling, as our body no longer needs to retain as much water.

 • Stop drinking.
 Continuing to drink alcohol with a swollen tongue can make symptoms worse and potentially lead to long-term damage.